pretix/pretix/doc/development/api/payment.rst

             try:
                 # Redirect back to the confirm page.
 We chose to save the
                 # event ID in the user's session.
 We could also put this
-                # information into an URL parameter.
+                # information into a URL parameter.
                 event = Event.objects.current.get(identity=request.session['payment_paypal_event'])
                 return redirect(reverse('presale:event.checkout.confirm', kwargs={
                     'event': event.slug,